 Now, there is a long list of Camera Data (Exif) fields you can't add info into (many more than the average photographer will ever need).
 That's why most folks set up this list to display only the fields they really want to see.
-To do this, click on the tiny down-facing triangle in the top-right corner of the Metadata panel and choose Preferences from the flyout menu that appears.
+To do this, click on the three lines on the right side of the Metadata's tab and choose Preferences from the flyout menu that appears.
 This brings up Bridge's Preferences dialog with the Metadata category selected.
 Scroll down to Camera Data (Exif) and you'll see the full list of available camera data fields (scary, ain't it?).
-Only the fields with checkmarks by them will be visible, so to hide a field in the list, just click on the checkmark beside that field.
+Only the fields with checkmarks by them will be visible, so to hide a field in the list, just turn off the checkbox beside that field.
 Also, ensure the Hide Empty Fields checkbox is turned on at the bottom, so when you click OK, only the checked fields with information will be visible.